wilsonmar/oss-perf/tableau.md

 ## Dimensions and Metrics</a>
 Dimensions are categories that can be sliced and diced.

 0. Click on Sheet1 at the bottom set of tabs.
+Each sheet is also called a <strong>view</strong>.

 <img width="740" alt="tableau bottom tabs" src="https://cloud.githubusercontent.com/assets/300046/12003056/671ccb96-aace-11e5-9d3c-3a9ab7f4f743.png">